davidsneighbour/hugo-garuda/README.md

 # dnb-hugo-garuda

-An opinionated and colourful theme for Hugo.
+An opinionated and colourful weblog theme for Hugo.